chandy619/osticket-prereqs/README.md

 <img width="377" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/9e5c12d0-636d-404f-a832-65d4239ca89c">

 </p>
 10. Continue Setting up osTicket in Browser- Return to the osTicket Installer web browser and click 'Continue'.
 Fill out the necessary fields, i.e., Helpdesk Name, Default Email and Admin User information.
-(Remember to keep track of the username and password information for the next tutorial).
-For the remaining portion (Database Settings), you'll need to download and install the HiediSQL from the Installation Files.
+Remember to keep track of the username and password information for the next tutorial.
+For the remaining portion (Database Settings), you'll need to download and install the HiediSQL.
 </p>
 <br/>